GeorgePlaten/fe-p5/README.md

 latest related pictures from Flickr will be added too.
 To view all of this, select the newly added marker.

+TIP: Sometimes you may need to experiment with names, for example '*Canis familiarus*' and '*Amphiprioninae*' will work even though the accepted name for a dog is
+'*Canis lupus familiaris*', and the fish is in monomial form.

 **To browse and filter existing entries**

 Click or touch the 'more' menu icon to pull out a